Search

 Table of Contents

-UK Banks Set to Raise Profit Targets, Following European Trends
+UK Banks Set to Raise Profit Targets Following European Peers

-LONDON, Jan 26 (Reuters) - Britain's biggest banks including HSBC and NatWest are set to follow their European rivals and lift their key profit targets when they report annual earnings in the coming weeks, people close to the matter said.
+LONDON, Jan 26 (Reuters) - Britain's biggest banks, including HSBC and NatWest, are set to follow their European counterparts and raise profit targets when they report annual earnings in the coming weeks, people close to the matter said.

-HSBC is expected to raise its return on tangible equity (ROTE)outlook - a key measure of profitability - above current guidance of "mid teens or better", while NatWest is likely to upgrade its guidance for 2027, currently at 15%, to as much as 17%, two people said.
+HSBC is expected to lift its return on tangible equity (ROTE) outlook - a key measure of profitability - above its current "mid teens or better" guidance, while NatWest is likely to upgrade its guidance for 2027, currently at 15%, to as much as 17%, two people told Reuters.

-Barclays, which in October said it expected an ROTE of 12% or above in 2026, should also lift its targets, a third source familiar with the lender said.
+Barclays, which in October said it expected an ROTE of 12% or above in 2026, should also lift its targets, a third source familiar with the bank said.

 Analysts have also said they believe Barclays and HSBC can raise their targets by as much as 200 basis points when they set out guidance for the coming years.
-They report their earnings on February 10 and February 25, respectively.
+The banks report their earnings on February 10 and February 25, respectively.

 Lloyds Banking Group could also lift its targets this year, aiming for ROTE to rise to as much as 18.5% by 2028 from this year's goal of more than 15%, analysts at Jefferies said this month.